Livestock & Grazing

 Feed System Architecture

-The feed system uses eight distinct feed pools that combine animal type with feed quality:
+The feed system uses nine distinct feed pools that combine animal type with feed quality:

 • Monogastric pools: monogastric_low_quality, monogastric_grain, monogastric_energy, monogastric_protein